simonmichael/hledger_site/1.18/journal.md

 If the file path does not begin with a slash, it is relative to the current file's folder.

+A tilde means home directory, eg: `include ~/main.journal`.

-It may contain [glob
+The path may contain [glob
 patterns](https://hackage.haskell.org/package/Glob-0.9.2/docs/System-FilePath-Glob.html#v:compile)
 to match multiple files, eg: `include *.journal`.

-Or a tilde, meaning home directory: `include ~/main.journal`.
+There is limited support for recursive wildcards: `**/` (the slash is required) matches 0 or more subdirectories.
+It's not super convenient since you have to avoid include cycles and including directories, but this can be done, eg: `include */**/*.journal`.

-It may also be prefixed to force a specific file format, overriding the file extension (as described in [hledger.1 -\> Input files](hledger.html#input-files)): `include timedot:~/notes/2020*.md`.
+The path may also be prefixed to force a specific file format, overriding the file extension (as described in [hledger.1 -\> Input files](hledger.html#input-files)): `include timedot:~/notes/2020*.md`.

 #### Default year